Fruswiktor/Ar.p.22.10.24/README.md

 - If the device does not respond, check the connections and ensure the M5Tough library is correctly installed.
 - If the screen does not display correctly, try resetting the device.

-## License
-This project is open-source.
-Feel free to modify and distribute the code under the terms of the MIT License.

-## Acknowledgments
-- Thanks to the M5Stack community for their support and resources.